 Mountain biking trails are abundant throughout Farmington and offer a unique opportunity to experience the beauty and scenery of the high desert plains.
 More than 30 miles of trails can be accessed within minutes from Main Street, delighting mountain bikers that live in or visit Farmington.

-Trail access points are: Lions Wilderness Park, Hood Mesa Trail, and Foothills Drive.
-The Lions Wilderness Park and Hood Mesa Trail access points are off College Blvd., north of Pinon Hills Blvd.
+Farmington offers miles of mountain bike trails.
+The massive trail system stretches across city, BLM and state land from the center of town east to Flora Vista and west to La Plata.
+Within Farmington, the top trail access points are Lions Wilderness Park, Sandalwood Park, Hood Mesa Trail and Foothills Drive.
+The Lions Wilderness Park, Sandalwood Park and Hood Mesa Trail access points are off College Blvd., north of Pinon Hills Blvd.
 Foothills Drive trail access is at the end of Foothills Drive, off Pinon Hills Blvd.
-Pinon Mesa is also another popular trail system and can be accesses from La Plata Highway.
-Following are a few of our most popular trails, call 800-448-1240 for additional information.
+Pinon Mesa is also another popular trail system and can be accessed from La Plata Highway.
+Following are a few of our most popular marked trails, call 800-448-1240 for additional information.

 The Road Apple Rally is an annual mountain bike race held in Farmington the first Saturday in October.
 One of the longest running mountain bike races in the United States, it is a regional favorite with pros and amateurs from across the southwest.
 The course features a fun loop through the Glade Run Recreation Area.
 Riders enjoy the diverse terrain, beauty of the high desert plateau and minimal climbing - creating a scenic, fast and fun ride that all can enjoy!
 Access the course off College Blvd. north of Piñon Hills Blvd. at Lions Wilderness Park.